Financial Education Workshops

 An introduction to the following concepts and tips to help you grow your assets to reach a financial goal:

-• Compound interest and the Rule of 72: how they build wealth.
+- Compound interest and how it builds wealth.

 Make consistent progress in reducing and eventually eliminating student loan debt.
-You’ll become more informed about:
+You’ll learn about:

 YOUTH AND YOUNG ADULT EDUCATION